gun laying on car seat

 • Unlawful discharge of a weapon

-Top-rated gun attorneys in Harris County, TX, are skilled at defending clients from the more severe charges they might face.
+There are several firearms laws all gun owners should stay abreast of.
 For example, federal and state laws prohibit certain individuals from possessing firearms.
 Additionally, it is a crime to knowingly give, loan, rent, or sell a handgun to someone:

 • For an unlawful purpose